40 Surprising Signs There's Something Wrong With Your House

 While you might think it's a good sign that your home's previous inhabitants were diligent about repairing their drywall, the fact that they needed to do so may indicate some serious problems with the house.
-"Are there signs that the sheetrock or exterior have been repaired several times in the same place?" asks Taylor.
-"If you see new cracks in the sheetrock or stucco that appear to have been previously fixed, the house may have structural or foundation issues."

 Your chimney is turning white.

 That white build-up on the outside of your chimney—also known as efflorescence—may be a sign of normal wear and tear, but if those white spots keep growing, something is wrong with your home.
 That white coloring may be an indication that you have a serious moisture problem in your chimney system, potentially due to cracks in your bricks or mortar, or an improperly-placed or damaged liner.